AhmedGSonbol/Social_App/README.md

   - Edit and update your information
   - Switch between (Light / Dark) Mode
   - Switch between (Arabic / English) Language
-  - Users can not post, comment, like, chat, or edit their profile until their account become verified
+  - Users can not post, comment, like, or chat until their account become verified
   - Logout